 With warm weather year-round and an endless selection of beautiful beaches, the Canary Islands are an ideal destination for sunseekers.
 Each island’s coastline has a unique charm, which makes selecting the best beaches something of a fool’s game.

-But the good news is that whether you’re after dramatic dunes, snorkelling-friendly waters, or a calming, sandy cove, there’s something for everyone in the Canaries.
+But, the good news is that whether you’re after dramatic dunes, snorkelling-friendly waters, or a calming, sandy cove, there’s something for everyone in the Canaries.

-In Fuerteventura, the soft, golden sands of Sotavento Beach stretch nine kilometres and offer bliss for beach lovers seeking solitude.
+In Fuerteventura, the soft, golden sands of Sotavento Beach stretch nine km and offer bliss for beach lovers seeking solitude.
 On La Palma’s east coast, three charming coves linked by boardwalks make up the Blue Flag Los Cancajos Beach, which is carpeted in beautiful black sand.

 For snorkelling and swimming fans, Lanzarote’s Papagayo Beach is a top pick.
 Then, in Tenerife, Teresitas Beach is a delightful, sheltered bay with a protective breakwater that ensures gentle swimming.
 This manmade beach is covered with fine golden sand shipped over from Africa – ideal for kicking back on a sunny afternoon, mojito in hand.